jjgecon/vs_code_workflow/README.md

         <img src="media/remote_in_open.png" alt="Default" width="90%">
     </div>
 10. Another command bar will show, just click `OK` for now.
+    > Here you are selecting the folder or directory you want to open.
+If you want to open another directory just go to it using the command bar.
+If you have an allocation under your advisor, you will need to navigate the HPC file system to find your advisors user name and your allocation will be within those folders.
     <div align="center">
         <img src="media/remote_folder_find.png" alt="Default" width="90%">
     </div>